 - Check out another Left Bank promotion that also gives back to KIK!

 ORDER NOW for pickup on Tuesday.
 Select “KIK Family Meal.”

-There are still nearly 3 months left to the school year and $275,000 to raise to support our students and the programs they love.
-We welcome your support in muscling to get the job done!
+There are only 5 weeks left in our school year—and $250,000 left to raise— to support our students and the programs they love.
+We welcome your support.

 School Lunch Program with School Foodies